apache/datafusion-ballista/docs/source/user-guide/tuning-guide.md

 if the cluster has resource available.
 Ballista supports repartitioning within a query to improve parallelism.
 The configuration setting `ballista.shuffle.partitions`can be set to the desired number of partitions.
 This is currently a global setting for the entire context.
 The default value for this setting is 2.

+Note that Ballista will never decrease the number of partitions based on this setting and will only repartition if the source operation has fewer partitions than this setting.

 Example: Setting the desired number of shuffle partitions when creating a context.